Can a covenant be lifted

 - Posted date:

 Have you wanted to find out if covenants can be lifted in the UK?
+Kent Property Witness offer RICS expert witness surveyor services for Tonbridge and Kent.
 This article asks: what are restrictive covenants?
 And how can landowners remove restrictive covenants?

 How can landowners remove restrictive covenants?